AuReMe/esmecata/README.md

   --annotation-files ANNOTATION_FILES
                         Use UniProt annotation files (uniprot_trembl.txt and uniprot_sprot.txt) to avoid querying UniProt REST API.
 Need both paths to these files separated by a ",".
   --update-affiliations
                         If the taxonomic affiliations were assigned from an outdated taxonomic database, this can lead to taxon not be found in ete3 database.
-This option tries to udpate the taxonomic affiliations using the lowest taxon name.
+This option tries to update the taxonomic affiliations using the lowest taxon name.
   --bioservices         Use bioservices instead of esmecata functions for protein annotation.
 ````